ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 How to Use This Document
 ========================

 This guide instructs both novice and experienced users on downloading, building, and running the SRW Application.
-Please post questions in the `UFS forum <https://forums.ufscommunity.org/>`__.
+Please post questions in the `UFS Forum <https://forums.ufscommunity.org/>`__.

 .. code-block:: console

    Throughout the guide, this presentation style indicates shell commands and options, code examples, etc.

-Variables presented as ``AaBbCc123`` in this document typically refer to variables in scripts, names of files, and directories.
+Variables presented as ``AaBbCc123`` in this User's Guide typically refer to variables in scripts, names of files, and directories.

-File paths or code that include angle brackets (e.g., ``env/build_<platform>_<compiler>.env``) indicate that users should insert options appropriate to their SRW configuration (e.g., ``env/build_aws_gcc.env``).
+File paths or code that include angle brackets (e.g., ``build_<platform>_<compiler>.env``) indicate that users should insert options appropriate to their SRW configuration (e.g., ``build_orion_intel.env``).

 .. hint::
-   * To get started running the SRW, see the :ref:`Containerized Quick Start Guide <QuickstartC>` or refer to the in-depth chapter on :ref:`Running the Short-Range Weather Application <SRWAppOverview>`.
+   * To get started running the SRW, see the :ref:`Quick Start Guide <QuickstartC>` for beginners or refer to the in-depth chapter on :ref:`Running the Short-Range Weather Application <BuildRunSRW>`.
    * For background information on the SRW code repositories and directory structure, see :numref:`Section %s <SRWStructure>` below.
-   * For an outline of SRW components, see section :numref:`Section %s <Utilities>` below or refer to :numref:`Chapter %s: Components <Components>` for a more in-depth treatment.
+   * For an outline of SRW components, see section :numref:`Section %s <Utilities>` below or refer to :numref:`Chapter %s <Components>` for a more in-depth treatment.

 .. _SRWStructure: